sky-coder/OccupancyGrid2D/README.md

 ---

 ### Objective:
-* Translate from Portugese to English
+* Translate from Portuguese to English
 * Run the script with own dataset